fvaleri/strimzi-debugging/sessions/001/README.md

 # Kafka introduction and deployments

-[Apache Kafka](https://kafka.apache.org) is an Open Source distributed streaming platform that lets you read, write, store, and process messages across many machines.
+[Apache Kafka](https://kafka.apache.org) is a distributed streaming platform that lets you read, write, store, and process messages across many machines.
-[Red Hat AMQ Streams](https://catalog.redhat.com/software/operators/detail/5ef20efd46bc301a95a1e9a4) includes Kafka and a set of operators from the [CNCF Strimzi](https://strimzi.io) project.
-The operators are a way of extending the OpenShift or Kubernetes platforms by deploying application controllers with domain knowledge.
+The [CNCF Strimzi](https://strimzi.io) project includes a set of operators, which help in deploying and manging Kafka clusters on Kubernetes.
 Not every use case justifies the additional complexity that Kafka brings to the table.
 It is best suited when you have a high throughput of relatively small messages that traditional message brokers struggle to manage, or you have near realtime stream processing requirements.